On the Severi problem in arbitrary characteristic: Introduction

-We first study the tropicalizations of general one-parameter families of algebraic curves, and investigate the properties of the induced map from the tropicalization of the base to the moduli space of parametrized tropical curves $\alpha\:\Lambda\to M_{g, n, \nabla}^\trop$.
+Our degeneration argument is new.
+It is based on the study of the tropicalizations of general one-parameter families of algebraic curves, and on the investigation of the properties of the induced map from the tropicalization of the base to the moduli space of parameterized tropical curves $\alpha\:\Lambda\to M_{g, n, \nabla}^\trop$.
 We prove that $\alpha$ is a piecewise integral affine map, and in good cases, it satisfies the {\em harmonicity} and {\em local combinatorial surjectivity} properties, see Definition~\ref{def:harloccombsurj} and Theorem~\ref{thm:paramtrop}.
-Roughly speaking, what these properties allow us to do is to describe the intersection of the image of $\alpha$ with two types of strata of $M_{g, n, \nabla}^\trop$: the {\em nice strata} -- parametrizing weightless tropical curves whose underlying graph is $3$-valent, and the {\em simple walls} -- parametrizing such curves but with a unique $4$-valent vertex.
+Roughly speaking, what these properties allow us to do is to describe the intersection of the image of $\alpha$ with two types of strata of $M_{g, n, \nabla}^\trop$: the {\em nice strata} -- parameterizing weightless tropical curves whose underlying graph is $3$-valent, and the {\em simple walls} -- parameterizing such curves but with a unique $4$-valent vertex.
 In particular, we show that for a nice stratum, the image of $\alpha$ is either disjoint from it or intersects it along a straight interval, whose boundary does not belong to the stratum.
 For a simple wall, we show that the image of $\alpha$ is either disjoint from it or intersects {\em all} nice strata in the star of the wall.

 Next, we use these general properties to reduce the assertion of Theorem~\ref{thm:cont_lines} to a combinatorial game with floor decomposed tropical curves, the latter being a very convenient tool in tropical geometry introduced by Brugall\'e and Mikhalkin \cite{BM08}.
-The goal of the game is to prove that the image of $\alpha$ necessarily intersects a nice stratum parametrizing tropical curves having a contracted edge of varying length.
-Indeed, if this is the case, then $\Lambda$ contains a leg parametrizing tropical curves for which the length of the contracted edge is growing to infinity.
-Since the legs of $\Lambda$ correspond to marked points of the base curve $B$, it follows that there is a closed point $[C]\in B$, such that the generalized tropicalization of the normalization of $C$ has an edge of infinite length, i.e., $C$ has geometric genus less than $g$.
+The goal of the game is to prove that the image of $\alpha$ necessarily intersects a nice stratum parameterizing tropical curves having a contracted edge of varying length.
+Indeed, if this is the case, then $\Lambda$ contains a leg parameterizing tropical curves for which the length of the contracted edge is growing to infinity.
+Since the legs of $\Lambda$ correspond to marked points of the base, it follows that there is a closed point $[C]\in\overline Z$, such that the generalized tropicalization of the normalization of $C$ has an edge of infinite length, i.e., $C$ has geometric genus less than $g$.
 With a minor extra effort we show that $C$ is necessarily reduced, see Step 3 in the proof of Theorem~\ref{thm:cont_lines}.